3 min

 0 result

-Editor’s note: A version of this question originally appeared on Reddit.
+Editor’s note: A version of this question originally appeared on Reddit and has been updated for the 2025 tax year.

 I’m planning to leave my job and I want to exercise my stock options.
-It was a terrible place to work, but I still believe in the company and I think they’ll be successful in the future.
+It was a difficult place to work, but I still believe in the company’s long-term potential and I think they could be successful in the future.

-When I reviewed my paperwork, one section jumped out at me:
+When I reviewed my stock option paperwork, one section about my post-termination exercise window jumped out at me:

 “Following the date of termination of Optionee’s Continuous Service Status for any reason (the ‘Termination Date’), Optionee may exercise this Option only as set forth in the Notice and this Section 5.
 If Optionee does not exercise this Option within the Termination Period set forth in the Notice or the termination periods set forth below, this Option shall terminate in its entirety.